OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ## Proposed solution

 Our proposed solution will enable you to **spread your entire deployment lifecycle across multiple "Spaces"**.
 A "Space" is a concept we introduced in our [previous RFC](https://octopus.com/blog/odcm-rfc).
-Each "Space" has its own set of projects, environments, lifecycles, teams, permissions, etc.
+Each Space has its own set of projects, environments, lifecycles, teams, permissions, etc.

 ![Space](rrp-space.png)